- Medicare For All

 With every mass shooting, we see lots of thoughts and prayers from our politicians, but continue to see no action.
 Republicans ban studying gun violence and write legislation designed to help gun stores that break the law.
 The NRA, a vehicle for gun manufacturers that disguises itself as a civil rights organization, is run by a man who helped arm narco-terrorists in what became the Iran-Contra scandal.
 Instead of fighting to save American lives, politicians bend over backwards to protect the billionaire-backed gun lobby and propose measures that would actually increase gun sales, such as the incredulous proposal to arm teachers.

 Alexandria knows that it doesn’t have to be this way.
 Even in the United States, cities and states with strong gun laws have managed to cut gun violence significantly without running afoul of the Second Amendment.
-Thanks in part to New York City’s tough gun laws, gun crimes here are at historic lows.
-But New York – and the rest of the country – has the potential to be much safer.
+New York – and the rest of the country – has the potential to be much safer.
 Alexandria believes that supporting common-sense gun legislation is necessary for any politician who claims to care about the lives of constituents.
 She understands that gun control can save lives and make communities and schools safer.

 Ban Assault Weapons, High-Capacity Magazines, and Bump Stocks